CCD-MPC/curia/README.md

-# conclave_data
+# curia
-Utilities for handling data from remote object stores
+utilities for handling data from remote object stores